Private, In-Home Tutoring in Hope, Arkansas

-SchoolTutoring Academy’s tutoring programs for Hope students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Hope students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Hope Schools are comprised of five schools and 2,684 K-12 students.
 There are four public schools: two elementary schools (one that holds K-7 and the other with grades five and six), a middle school containing grades seven and eight, and a high school.
 The district is also home to an alternative school called Garland Learning Center for students in grades 7-12.
 All schools follow Common Core Standards so that their learning process is aligned throughout their entire education.